DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 - are eligible for student loans
 - might be eligible for bursaries and scholarships

 The UCAS application service offers a provisional assessment of whether a candidate qualifies.
-It has been suggested that we should do the same in the Manage service.
+It has been suggested that we should do the same.

 ## Who qualifies for home tuition fee funding